colinelkin/HT3-Hyper-Tic-Tac_toe/README.md

 When playing, each player takes turns entering the row and column number (1-9) in which to place an x or o.

 An active inner game uses lowecase x's and o's to denote each player's positions.
 When an inner game is won, each inner space has a capital X or O corresponding to the winner or a W if no one has won.

+Served as a series of projects in CS 2003: Fundamentals of Algorithms and Computing Applications at the University of Tulsa in Fall 2013.